bondy-io/bondy/README.md

 **DOCS COMING SOON**

 ## Quick Start
-Bondy requires Erlang/OTP 19 (support for 20 and 21 on the way) and `rebar3`.
+Bondy requires Erlang/OTP 20.3.8 (support for 21 on the way) and `rebar3`.

 The fastest way to get going is to have the [rebar3_run](https://www.rebar3.org/docs/using-available-plugins#section-run-release) plugin.